ppalbuquerque/Missionaries-And-Cannibals/README.md

 # Missionaries-And-Cannibals
+This project was a implementation of a solution for the missionaries and cannibals problem, for any combination of pair.

+This project was a implementation of a solution for the missionaries and cannibals problem, for any combination of pair.

-This project was a implementation of a solution for the missionaries and cannibals problem, for any combination of pair
+ This project was a implementation of a solution for the missionaries and cannibals problem, for any combination of pair.